luapower/libjpeg/libjpeg.md

   * `read_buffer`: optional, the read buffer to use.
   * `read_buffer_size`: the read buffer size.

-The return value is an image object which gives information about the file and can be used to load and decode the actual pixels.
-It has the fields:
+The returned `jpg` object contains information about the file and can be used to load/decode the actual image.
+Its fields are:

   * `w`, `h`: width and height of the image.
   * `format`: the format in which the image is stored.